leorsd/FEUP-LDTS/README.md

 ## 🤝 Development

-To further improve and guarantee the quality of the software, we use additional tools, namely branch protection, [Github Actions](.github/workflows/test.yml), and peer reviews.
+To further improve and guarantee the quality of the software, we use additional tools, namely branch protection, [Github Actions](https://github.com/features/actions), and peer reviews.

 To protect the master branch and ensure no code breaks it, we enforce a set of rules that, among other things requires pull requests with 2 approving reviews to be merged.
-All pull requests must pass a [Github Action](.github/workflows/test.yml) that compiles the code and tuns the unit tests.
-Furthermore, all pull requests must be approved by the other group members before being merged.
+All pull requests to the branch `master` must pass a [Github Action](.github/workflows/test.yml) that compiles the code and tuns the unit tests.
+Those pull requests must be approved by the other group members before being merged.

 We use feature and fix branches, and commonly used naming conventions on branches and commits.